EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-portfolio-M7MVP1.md

      - Is the design simple, but attractive?
      - What about the colors?
      - And the fonts?
 Avoid using more than 3 different fonts.
-     - Are the styles are applied consistently?
+     - Are the styles applied consistently?
      - Are all the texts readable?
 Verify that you are using sans-serif fonts and use italics with caution because they are harder to read online.
      - How about the images and screenshots?
 Are they good quality and professional-looking?
 Make any necessary changes in the format now.